 29. Unauthorized Use

 - Unauthorized or illegal entry into a building, classroom, office, room, vehicle, or residence hall.
 Unauthorized entry includes, but is not limited to, entry into a building through a window or side door.

-- Unauthorized use or possession of University Property.
+- Unauthorized use or possession of University property.

-- Use or possession of any University Key without proper authorization including duplication of any University key.
+- Use or possession of any University key without proper authorization including duplication of any University key.